-- 6. Right-click Base-Extrude from the FeatureManager design tree. - 7.
+- 6. Right-click Sketch2 from Base-Extrude in the FeatureManager design tree. - 7.
 Click Parent/Child.
 View the Base-Extrude feature relationships. - 8.
 Click Close from the Parent/Child Relationships dialog box. - 9.
 Close the model.

 Sketch States

 Sketches can exist in any of five states.
 The state of the sketch is displayed in the status bar at the bottom of the SolidWorks window.
 The five sketch states in SolidWorks are: